Mark Davies (footballer, born 1988): Bolton Wanderers

 On 26 January 2009, Davies joined Premier League side Bolton Wanderers on a four-and-a-half-year contract, for an undisclosed fee.
 He extended his contract by another year on 15 February 2011.
 He made his debut two days after signing when he came on as a substitute in the 2–2 draw with local rivals Blackburn Rovers at Ewood Park.
 He made his first start for his new club three days later against Tottenham Hotspur on 31 January 2009, winning the game 3–2 at the Reebok Stadium.
 He scored his first goal for Bolton at the start of the 2009–10 season, in the League Cup against Tranmere Rovers on 25 August 2009, winning the game 1–0.
 He scored his second goal for the club in the FA Cup against Lincoln City on 2 January 2010, winning the game 4–0 at the Reebok Stadium.
 Davies scored his first league goal for Bolton against Blackpool on 27 November 2010, earning his side a 2–2 draw at the Reebok Stadium.
 This goal was voted the club's goal of the 2010–11 season at the official Player of the Year dinner, beating Johan Elmander's individual effort against Wolverhampton Wanderers.

 Davies his first goal of the 2011–12 season at Blackburn Rovers on 20 December as Bolton won 2–1.
 His second came in a 3–1 home win against Liverpool on 21 January 2012.
 He also scored on 11 February in the 2–1 loss to Wigan Athletic with a half volley from twenty yards out.
 He scored on the final day of the 2011–12 season, 13 May, in a 2–2 draw against Stoke City but the result wasn't enough to keep Bolton in the Premier League as they needed a win to stay up.

 On 23 October 2012, in a Championship match against Wolverhampton Wanderers at Molineux, Davies scored a 90th-minute equaliser against his former club with a left-foot volley from the edge of the box into the far top corner to earn Bolton a 2–2 draw.

 On 27 February 2013, Davies signed a new contract with Bolton, keeping at the club until 2017.
 Two days later Davies was ruled out with injury for up to ten months.
-His return came as he came on as a late substitute against Wigan ten months later in December 2013.
+His return came as he came on as a late substitute against Wigan Athletic ten months later in December 2013.
 He missed the final two months of that season with injury, as well as all of pre season and the first month of the following season.
 In November 2014, Davies was again injured, this time for up to four months.

 On 19 May 2017, the club confirmed that Davies would be leaving when his contract expired on 30 June.
 According to former teammate Robbie Blake Davies had agreed a transfer to Chelsea before his injury troubles.
 As of May 2020 Davies is working in property development in the Midlands.